mwat56/Nele/README.md

 The procedure is the same: go to `/p/34567890abcdef12` and replace the `p` by an `e`.
 * `/r/4567890abcdef123` lets you remove (delete) the article/posting identified by `4567890abcdef123` altogether.
 _Note_ that there's no `undo` feature: Once you've deleted an article/posting it's gone.
+* `/si` (store image): This shows you a simple HTML form by which you can upload image files into your `/img/` directory.
+Once the upload is done you (i.e. the user) will be presented an edit page in which the uploaded image is used.
 * `/share/https://some.host.domain/somepage` lets you share another page URL.
 Whatever you write after the initial `/share/` is considered a remote URL, and a new article will be created and shown to edit.
+* `/ss` (store static): This shows you a simple HTML form by which you can upload static files into your `/static/` directory.
+Once the upload is done you (i.e. the user) will be presented an edit page in which the uploaded file is used.

 ### Files